 - 6.1 The Authority employs professionally qualified and experienced staff in senior positions with responsibility for making capital expenditure, borrowing and investment decisions.
-For example, the Corporate Director Resources is a qualified accountant with 28 years' experience; The Council pays for junior staff to study towards relevant professional qualifications including CIPFA. - 6.2 Where Authority staff do not have the knowledge and skills required use is made of external advisers and consultants that are specialists in their field.
+For example, the Interim Corporate Director Resources is a qualified accountant with over 30 years' experience and the Council pays for junior staff to study towards relevant professional qualifications including CIPFA. - 6.2 Where Authority staff do not have the knowledge and skills required, use is made of external advisers and consultants that are specialists in their field.
 The Authority currently employs Arlingclose Limited as treasury management advisers and Savills as property consultants.
-This approach is more cost effective than employing such staff directly, and ensures that the Authority has access to knowledge and skills commensurate with its risk appetite.
+This approach is more cost effective than employing such staff directly and ensures that the Authority has access to knowledge and skills commensurate with its risk appetite.